TimeXAIgroup/signxai2/docs/tutorials/time_series.rst

     # For PyTorch
     pip install signxai2[pytorch]

-    # Additional packages for this tutorial
+    # For both frameworks
-    pip install wfdb matplotlib scikit-learn
+    pip install signxai2[all]

+    # Note: wfdb is already included in the signxai2 installation

 Let's download a sample ECG record from PhysioNet: